grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 Hemi climbed up to the control room and took the mic from the overhead radio.
 "Indeed _Gnat_.
 This is the _Prospect_ and we are glad to know now that we were not pinging an Authority battleship."

 "Ah."
 Said Shakes.
 "So my subterfugal modifications were effective?
-Wait til you see what I fuckin' did Hemi.
+Wait till you see what I fuckin' did Hemi.
 You're going to fuckin' love it."

 Hemi smiled into the mic.
 "Sounds good Captain Shakes.
 You did not break off your mating collar while making those modifications did you?"